quest-lab-iisc/CNDiff/Readme.md

-# ⏳✨ Conditional Diffusion with Non-Linear Data Transformation for Time Series Forecasting 📈🌊
+# ⏳✨ Conditional Diffusion Model with Nonlinear Data Transformation for Time Series Forecasting 📈🌊

 [![ICML 2025](https://img.shields.io/badge/ICML-2025-blue.svg)](https://icml.cc/)

 Welcome to the official implementation of our **ICML 2025** paper:
-> **Conditional Diffusion with Non-Linear Data Transformation for Time Series Forecasting**
+> **Conditional Diffusion Model with Nonlinear Data Transformation for Time Series Forecasting**

 🎯 Our method blends **Generative Model framework** 🌀 with **non-linear data transformations** 🔄 to unlock **state-of-the-art** forecasting performance across diverse time series datasets.
 Whether it’s climate 🌦, finance 💹, or energy ⚡ — this repo has you covered.